hillwithsmallfields/zorg-mode/hackme.md

 The special lines, declaring an array of keywords and a array of tags, are split up into their individual entries using null characters.
-The line starts are stored in `keywords_line' and `tags_line', and the arrays of pointers into them are stored in `keywords' up to `n_keywords', and `tags' up to `n_tags'.
+Their line starts are stored in `keywords_line' and `tags_line', and the arrays of pointers into them are stored in `keywords' up to `n_keywords', and `tags' up to `n_tags'.